gdaggarwal/cloud-storage-sdet-assignment/docs/PROBLEM_STATEMENT.md

 # Cloud Storage Tiering System - SDET Assignment

 ## Overview
+This assignment has two parts:
+1. **Main Task**: Design and implement comprehensive test automation for a Cloud Storage Tiering System
+2. **Bonus Challenge**: Implement additional features and fix identified issues in the service

-Design and implement test automation for a Cloud Storage Tiering System that automatically moves data between different storage tiers based on access patterns and policies.
+You'll be working with a system that automatically moves data between different storage tiers based on access patterns and policies.

 ## Problem Statement